KEY ESSAY WRITING SKILLS

 Why you need to write about context

-At this stage, it’s worth remembering why you’re asked to write essays in the first place: you write essays to show how well you have understood a literary text.
-That’s what you’re being assessed on – your understanding.
+So, why is it necessary to write about the real-world context of the text?
+Well, to understand this, it’s worth remembering why you’re asked to write essays in the first place: you write essays to show how well you have read and understood a literary text.
+That’s what you’re being assessed on when you write an essay – your understanding.

-To do this, you need to make arguments, contextualise evidence, explain reasoning, analyse methods, etc, but these are all just means to one end: they all help to show how well you’ve understood the text.
+To do this well, you need to make arguments, contextualise evidence, analyse methods, etc (all the different skills we explore in these guides) but these skills are all just different means to one end: they all help to show how well you’ve read and understood the text.

 The same is true of writing about context.

-Here are some examples of how understanding the context of a text helps you understand the text better.
+Here are some examples of how understanding the context of a text can help the reader to understand the text better.

 To make this clearer, let’s look at some specific examples from texts you either have studied or will study at some point in the future.